 Registration: Participants must register online through the PAFPC website: www.pafpc.org.
 All conference information and registration information will be posted on the PAFPC Title I ISP Conference page.

 Assistance Available for ISP Proposal Submissions: The primary purpose of the ISP Conference is to facilitate the sharing of rich information about successful school improvement efforts.
 To help school/district staff write quality session descriptions for the program booklet, PDE has again asked a consultant to be available by email to help writers understand what session descriptions should include and to provide editorial suggestions on how their proposed session descriptions could be strengthened.
 As part of the proposal review process, the consultant will provide suggestions on how each description might be strengthened.

-The PDE recognizes the costs that districts/schools may incur when presenting a session at the ISP Conference.
-To help with these expenses, PDE will cover the registration costs of two presenters for each accepted session as well as the cost of two hotel rooms.
+The PDE recognizes the costs that districts/schools incur when presenting a session at the ISP Conference.
+To help with these expenses, PDE will waive the registration costs of two presenters for each accepted session and provide up to two hotel rooms.

 PLEASE SHARE THIS INFORMATION with curriculum directors, school principals, lead teachers and other staff involved in school improvement efforts!